Jude Law: Music

 Law is a featured artist on Vampire Weekend's 2019 album, Father of the Bride, in which he recites Thomas Campbell's poem "Lord Ullin's Daughter" during the song of the same name.

-Modelling
+Modeling

 Since 2005, Law has represented Dunhill as an "apparel ambassador" in Asia, where in 2008 he became the international face of the brand and began appearing in worldwide advertising campaigns.
 That same year, Law became the face of the men's perfume, Homme Sport by Dior.
 In 2022, both Law and his son Raff became ambassadors for Italian luxury brand Brioni.

 Personal life

 In 2010, Law purchased a property in Highgate, London, moving from Primrose Hill with his then-partner Sienna Miller.
 His residence was at The Grove, a street known for its notable residents.
 Throughout the 2000s, an "unhealthy amount of information" about Law's life had been in the possession of the media, prompting his involvement in the News International phone hacking scandal.
 Additionally, a family member of his was alleged to have been paid by News of the World to share information with them.